aerofur/titusstudiosmediagroup.github.io/content/uploads/2019/fursuit-friday-charity-calendar.md

 # Thank You!

-Thanks to all of your generous donations we have raised over 60,000 USD for the **#FursuitFriday Charity Calendar.** All of this donated money will go towards the [Last Chance Corral](https://lastchancecorral.org) and will help them save abandoned and abused horses.
+Thanks to all of your generous donations, we have raised over 60,000 USD for the **#FursuitFriday Charity Calendar.** All of this donated money will go towards the [Last Chance Corral](https://lastchancecorral.org) and will help them save abandoned and abused horses.
 We couldn't have made it this far without your support.
 Titus Studios Media & Artworktee greatly appreciate your donations and support towards us.

 ![img5](https://i.imgur.com/GMmp3rw.jpg)